ylin0504/dorahacks/about/hacker-guide.md

 ---
 title: Hacker Guide
 parent: About
-nav_order: 10
+nav_order: 11
 ---

 # Hacker Guide

-Practical guides and real world experience for hackers participating in hackathons.
+Practical guides and real world experience for builders participating in hackathons on DoraHacks.

 ## Recommended Reading